WRAPUP 6-Poland seeks coalition to send Leopard tanks to Ukraine | Politics

 Western countries have committed billions of dollars in new military aid to Ukraine in recent days: on Monday, European Union foreign ministers agreed to release their latest tranche, worth 500 million euros ($545 million), three sources said.
 But at both Monday's EU talks in Brussels and last week's meeting of Western defence ministers in Germany, the issue of battle tanks dominated discussions.

 "At this point there are no good arguments why battle tanks cannot be provided," Latvian Foreign Minister Edgars Rinkevics said.
 "The argument of escalation does not work, because Russia continues escalating."
-Polish Prime Minister Mateusz Morawiecki, whose country, like Latvia, neighbours Ukraine, said Warsaw would ask Germany for permission to re-export the tanks to Kyiv.
+Polish Prime Minister Mateusz Morawiecki, whose country neighbours Ukraine, said Warsaw would ask Germany for permission to re-export the tanks to Kyiv.

 "Even if we did not get this approval... we would still transfer our tanks together with others to Ukraine.
 The condition for us at the moment is to build at least a small coalition of countries," he said.
 Poland has said it would provide a company of Leopards - around 14 - but Morawiecki said a transfer only made sense as part of a brigade - a variable but much larger number.
 Some 20 countries operate the tank, including Canada, Denmark, Finland, Netherlands, Norway, Austria, Spain, Sweden and Turkey.